 Finally, if you wish to speak with a landlord/tenant lawyer, be sure you contact an attorney that habitually represents people in your position.
-Many landlord/tenant attorneys exclusively represent landlords and will be unable to represent tenants without creating a conflict of interest.
-Other attorneys exclusively represent tenants, while some firms represent both landlords and tenants.
+Many landlord/tenant attorneys exclusively represent landlords or tenants, with some having an even more specialized focus, such as eviction or commercial lease agreements.

 - Real Estate: Real estate law concerns ownership and possession of land, and renting a home is one way to possess land.

-- Land Use: Restrictions on land use, either through zoning or covenants, may impact a landowner's ability to rent her property.
+- Land Use: Restrictions on land use, either through zoning or covenants, may impact a landowner's ability to lease property.